 Applying for an employer licence

-An electrical firm can complete an employer licence application form.
+A New Zealand based electrical organisation can complete an employer licence application form [PDF 174 KB].

 The application must identify the type of prescribed electrical work which will be undertaken and the locations where it will be undertaken.
 Any licence issued will be restricted to the types of work and locations applied for.